The War Diary of Lieutenant William L Hayes M C

 Tunnelling: Although the 28th Battalion was not directly involved in the creation of the many miles of tunnels under Vimy Ridge, they were expected to use them when the Battle began.

-Tunnelling had been going on in this area since medieval times as much of rock was chalk and easily cut.
-But during the war each side dug successive tunnels under the others’ and exploded mines in them to cause incredible damage.
+Tunnelling had been going on in this area since medieval times as much of the rock was chalk and easily cut.
+But during the war each side dug successive tunnels deeper and deeper under the others’ and exploded mines in them to cause incredible damage.

-There were many different types of mine used depending on the objective: destroying enemy areas above or below ground, or burying them in debris; creation of a crater with a high rim that could be captured and exploited to advance the front line.
-Another type of explosion was designed to collapse a low tunnel and thereby, create a new trench or sap into the enemy area or into no-
+There were many different types of mines used depending on the objective: destroying enemy areas above or below ground, or burying them in debris; creating of a crater with a high rim that could be captured and exploited to advance the front line.
+Another type of explosion was designed to collapse a low tunnel and thereby, create a new, instant trench or sap into the enemy area or into no-

-To this day the area is riddled with tunnels and craters from both armies; some are lost; others are open to the public and still others are being or have been excavated.
+To this day the area is riddled with tunnels and craters from both armies; some are lost; others are open to the public and more are being or have been excavated.
 Still others remain too dangerous to enter.
+Others are yet to be found.

-Tunnelling in preparation for the battle had several purposes.
-Troops could use them to move to their jumping off points protected from whatever was going on above.
+Troops could use the tunnels to move to their jumping off points protected from whatever was going on above.
 A major plan for the battle was for troops to ‘leap-

 The tunnels were then put into use to bring up supplies and ammunition as they were needed.
 Also relieving troops could be brought up in relative safety.